 |Grossmont College commencement|

-Governing Board President Bill Garrett also congratulated graduates on a job well done and encouraged them to act with integrity in their future endeavors.
+Governing Board President Bill Garrett also congratulated graduates on a job well done and encouraged them to continue on a path of success in their future endeavors.

 Grossmont College commencement

 |Ricky German and President Abu-Ghazaleh|

 Giant video screens were introduced at this year’s commencement that displayed graduates’ thank-you messages to the college and a look at the year in review before the start of the ceremony, as well as livestreamed speakers and students once the ceremony got underway.

 Among the first students in the processional was business major Ricky German, whose 16-year odyssey at Grossmont College as a cerebral palsy patient was a compelling story of resilience and joy.

 Giving the commencement speech was student Kenda Willie, an Administration of Justice graduate selected to speak by a committee of peers and educators.
 A Grossmont College student since 2013, Willie is a first-generation college student and will be transferring to San Diego State University in the fall to pursue her bachelor’s degrees in criminal justice and biology.